-AT OIS, observations of student progress occur daily.
+AT Oasis, observations of student progress occur daily.
 Teachers monitor student learning in a variety of informal, low-pressure ways throughout each unit.
 This is important because it allows teachers to quickly realize when students understand and when students are struggling.
 Consequently, teachers know when to move forward and when to address problems.
 Being evaluated on a daily basis also helps students to improve their learning by seeing their strengths and weaknesses.

 Some examples of informal assessments: